Board of Directors

 James Chan, Co-Chair

-James Chan works with people, places, and partnerships to foster civic participation, promote equitable urbanism, and grow our social economy.
+James works with the public, private, and community sectors to foster civic participation, promote equitable urbanism, and grow the social finance marketplace.

 Cheryl McKenzie